richbl/terminal-profiles-tweaker/README.md

 - Arguments and script details--such as script description and syntax--are stored in the [JSON](http://www.json.org/) file format (*i.e.*, `config.json`)
 - JSON queries (using [jq](https://stedolan.github.io/jq/)) handled through wrapper functions
 - A script banner function automates banner generation, reading directly from `config.json`
-- Command line arguments are parsed and tested for completeness using both short and long-format argument syntax (*e.g.*, `-u|--username`)
+- Command line arguments are parsed and tested for completeness using both short and long-format argument syntax (*e.g.*, `-f|--font`)
 - Optional command line arguments are permissible and managed through the JSON configuration file
-- Template functions organized into libraries to minimize code footprint in the main script
+- Template functions organized into libraries (see the [Bash-Lib](https://github.com/richbl/bash-lib) project for details) to minimize code footprint in the main script

 For more details about using a bash template, [check out the BaT sources here](https://github.com/richbl/a-bash-template).